Godspower-Eze/30DaysOfSolidity/Day_9_UserManagement/README.md

 - Variables cannot be declared in interfaces

 - Apart from functions, only `enums`, `events` and `structs` can be defined inside of interfaces.

+- Interfaces can't have constructors or any state variables.

+- A contract using an interface must implement all it's function unless it would be marked as an abstract construct using the `abstract` keyword.
+Else, it would through an error.
+More on this later in this series.

 Moving on, let's see how it works in our case.